 Where may I take my dog to ski?
 See the previous question.
 Check out these dog-friendly trails: the Fernie dyke, Montane, Island Lake and the Fernie Alpine Resort.
 Maps and directions are available on this page.

 Does the club have a RACE TEAM?
 Yes, it does since the 2014-2015 season.
-The Fernie Nordic Racers is a group of young skiers aged from 9 to 16 who aim to enroll in all races of the Teck Kootenay Cup series during the season.
+The Fernie Nordic Racers is a group of young skiers aged from 9 to 19 who aim to improve their physical performance.
+Several members also enroll in provicial level races during the season.
 Their training include training on trails, weekly gym training and additional CCBC sponsored training camps.
 Your child is welcome to join the team.
-Contact us through this website and coaches Jeff and Naomi will answer your questions.
+Contact us through this website and coaches Johnny and Naomi will answer your questions.

 What is the Teck KOOTENAY CUP?
 The Teck Regional Cup series offer affordable, accessible competitive opportunities for developing athletes and are sponsored by Teck throughout B.C.
 All Regional Cup races offer age-appropriate categories for children 14 years of age and younger, and most offer the full spectrum of categories for skiers of all ages from the CCBC website.
 The skiers from the Fernie Nordic Society have participated in the Teck Kootenay Cup series of races every year.
 Our club has won the Cup in the 2014-2015, 2015-2016, 2017-2018 seasons and again in 2018-2019 in part due to the large participation by young and adult skiers from Fernie.

 Can I purchase any FNS MERCHANDISE?
-Yes, the Fernie Nordic Society has several items for sale: round patches with FNS logo $10, toques with pompon $20.
+Yes, currently the Fernie Nordic Society has a few items for sale: blue neckies/neck warmer for $15, toques $25 and ski sleeves $10.
 Contact us through this website for more details.

 Do you have any SOCIAL EVENTS planned?
 Watch for the Full Moon Skis and Family Skis events during the season.
 Group activities like ski outings during the week may be set up according to demand.
 There is also our year end event in the spring.
 Check our calendar page for the schedule.